-A bouncinette (also known as a bouncer or rocker) is a chair that allows baby to either bounce or rock in a reclined position.
+A bouncinette (also known as a bouncer or rocker) is a chair that allows baby to either bounce or rock in an inclined position.

-It may have been suggested by family and friends that you place baby in a bouncinette in the first couple of months to help settle or sleep them.
+It may have been suggested by family and friends that you place your baby in a bouncinette in the first couple of months to help settle or sleep them.
 We recommend that babies always be placed on a firm flat surface to sleep, never in an inclined position.

 The Australian government draws on these reports and produces guidelines on ways to reduce these types of accidents, which are available in the Australian government’s publication ‘Keeping baby safe - a guide to infant and nursery products’ available here.